sreenaths/minimcp/README.md

 These features may be added in the future if the need arises.

 - ⚠️ Server-initiated messaging
+- ⚠️ Built-in support for more frameworks—Flask, Django etc.
 - ⚠️ Client primitives - Sampling, Elicitation, Logging
 - ⚠️ Pagination
 - ⚠️ Resumable Streamable HTTP with GET method support